-Warm, melty baked brie served with roasted vegetables and candied garlic will make a great addition to your holiday spread!
+This appetizer of warm, melty baked brie served with roasted vegetables and candied garlic will make a great addition to your next holiday party!

 I’m starting to think the Fall is a huge lie.
 We’re all enamored with the idea that the air is crisp and just cool enough to need a light jacket, and that the changing leaves are beautiful.
 Well, the leaves may be beautiful, but they’re already on the ground.
 Plus now that we turned the clocks back and its pitch black by 5pm, I can’t see them anyway.
 And light jackets aren’t nearly warm enough – I’ve already broken out my warm coats.
 And gloves.
 I’m not exaggerating when I say I saw snow flurries last weekend.

-We may still have a month of “Fall” left, but if you ask me: it’s winter.
+We may still have a month of “Fall” left but, if you ask me, it’s winter.
 Time for soup and stew.
 Roasts.
 Hot cocoa.
 And cheese.
-Sure, I eat my fair share of cheese the rest of the year too, but once the cold weather rolls in?
-Watch out.

 Especially when said cheese is a warm, melty baked brie served with piles of roasted vegetables and candied garlic cloves.
 This one never even made it to the table – I sat right down in front of my little photography desk and dug right in.
 Yum!